-Join BMD in Raising a Glass to the Arts Community This Summer!
+Raise a Glass to the Arts Community with BMD!

-These delicious cocktails will be served at bars, restaurants and cultural institutions, and as the signature drink at summer events.
-In addition, BMD will serve Cultural Cocktails from the distillery’s outdoor cocktail bar in Sheffield.
+Inspired by the Berkshire arts scene, these delicious cocktails were served at bars, restaurants and cultural institutions, and as the signature drink at summer events.
+In addition, BMD served Cultural Cocktails from the distillery’s outdoor cocktail bar in Sheffield.

 Pioneering a craft cocktail movement as another way to experience the Berkshires, the Cultural Cocktails program has been engineered to unite and honor local partners and raise awareness of the Berkshires as an exceptional region for art, culture and handcrafted cocktails.